BillyDM/awesome-audio-dsp/README.md

 - [`Intel Intrinsics Guide`] - x86 processor instrinsics
 - [`Real-time audio programming 101`] - Tips on writing real-time code.
 - [`The Rust Performance Book`] - Tips on optimizing code in Rust.
+- [`Agner Fog's Instruction Tables`] - A useful table that lists the latency and throughput performance of various Intel and AMD CPU instructions.
 - Follow these rules:
   ![DSP Rules](fast_dsp.png?raw=true)